Get started with water recycling and stabilise local water supply!

 In the Water Recycling Toolbox, you’ll find inspiration as well as practical advice for getting started with water recycling in different formats, including:

-Click on the links above to browse and get inspired, or get IN THE LOOP – our three‑edition guide to get started with water recycling for a short, hands-on tour.
+Click on the links above to browse yourself through the contents, get IN THE LOOP – our three‑edition guide to get started with water recycling for a hands-on introduction to the topic – or just watch the movies below to get inspired.